 Dr. Golla has been at WKU for almost 11 years and served as the Director of the Master of Science Program in EOHS prior to his current role.
 Dr. Golla has been active in community based participatory research focusing on exposure assessment of pesticides in farm populations, water toxins and birth effects in Kentucky, and hazardous materials and risk assessment.
 His current research pursuits are in the assessment of endotoxin exposures among farm workers in the equine industry.

-Dr. Robert D. Hatfield serves as Associate Dean of Graduate Programs in the Gordon Ford College of Business.
+Dr. Robert D. Hatfield serves as the MBA Program Director and Professor of Management in the Gordon Ford College of Business.

 Jeff Hook is Director of the WKU Center for Research and Development and the Executive Director for the Central Region Office of the Kentucky Innovation Network.
 Jeff Hook brings over 20 years engineering/product development experience along with extensive experience in technical sales, marketing and business startups.
 Additionally Mr. Hook has managed the operations of the WKU Business Accelerator since it opened in 2004 and works with other regional strategic partners to deliver a variety of business development services to clients that include faculty, students and the general public.